Illusive7Man/ASR/README.md

 I am sure it is going to be of help to someone doing ASR, with these methods and packages.
 I will put up a more updated, more modular version.

 If you wonder how was its correctness checked, it was done by comparing its results with a (almost) same Python implementation on PC.
+One that works.